Khwaja Habib Ali Shah: Silsila Habibia across the globe (worldwide)

-Chilla mubbarak of Hazrat Khaja Pir Habib Ali Shah Chisti ul Quadri ra whose dargah-Mazar (grave) is in Hyderabad India.
-But the place he took last breath is a mausoleum built by his disciples in Bombay (now Mumbai).
-Now it is a place of many Islamic activities (Markaz), irrespective of Caste, religion, color people are benefiting for the past 100+ years from this small Khanqa Chillay mubbarak and Masjid (Madrasa) at Dockyard Road.
-Moulana Mohammed Hanif Gaya sahib {only son-in-law of Hazrat Khaja Habib Ali Shah Thani} was performing the rituals at the Khanqah in Dockyard Road, Mumbai.
-Now the son of Moulana Hanif Gaya ra Baba Hasham Gaya is performing the activities under the able guidance of his mother.
-Monthly Chatti shareef, Milad Shareef, Gyaarweeh shareef are commemorated in the Chilla Mubbaarak.
+The Chilla Mubarak of Hazrat Khaja Pir Habib Ali Shah Chishti ul Qadri (RA) is located in Bombay (now Mumbai).
+Although his main Dargah Mazar (grave) is in Hyderabad, India, the place where he breathed his last is marked by a mausoleum built by his disciples in Mumbai.
+Over the past 100+ years, this small Khanqah, Chilla Mubarak, and Masjid (Madrasa) at Dockyard Road has served as a Markaz for numerous Islamic activities, benefiting people irrespective of caste, religion, or background.

+Moulana Mohammed Hanif Gaya Sahib ra, the only son in law of Hazrat Khaja Habib Ali Shah Thani (RA), performed the rituals at the Khanqah in Dockyard Road for many years.
+His son, Baba Hasham Gaya, now continues these activities under the guidance of his mother.

+Monthly observances such as Chatti Shareef, Milad Shareef, and Gyaarweeh Shareef are commemorated at the Chilla Mubarak.